 The people of New Orleans embrace life like no other community in the world, so why would you expect them to treat death any differently?

-Our city is well-known for its iconic above ground cemeteries, but with so many different burial grounds around town and limited time, how is a visitor to choose which one to visit?
-Each New Orleans cemetery has its own unique features which are appealing to different types of people.
-Here are our recommendations for the best cemetery in New Orleans to visit, depending on which type of tourist you are.
+Our city is well-known for its iconic above ground cemeteries, but with so many different burial grounds around town and with such limited time, how is a visitor to choose which one to visit?
+Each New Orleans cemetery has its own unique features.
+If you’re visiting the Crescent City, check out our recommendations for the best cemetery in New Orleans to visit, depending on which type of tourist you are.

-If you’re visiting New Orleans for the history, you’ll want to make a trip to St. Louis Cemetery No. 1 part of your visit.
+If you’re visiting New Orleans for the history, you’ll want to make a trip to St. Louis Cemetery No. 1.

 This cemetery was founded in 1789 and is listed on the National Register of Historic Places.
 It supposedly houses the tomb of voodoo queen Marie Laveau, plus noted historic figures Homer Plessy, of the landmark Supreme Court segregation decision Plessy vs. Ferguson; Etienne de Bore, a pioneer in the sugar industry; and Paul Morphy, world famous 19th century chess champion.